 This is an obvious and classic romantic travel destination and the site of many romantic proposals but no less worthwhile for all that.
-Standing at the entrance to watch the dawn light diffuse the beautiful stonework is hard to beat but you’ll be sharing the moment with hundreds of other people.
+Standing at the entrance to the Taj Mahal in Agra to watch the dawn light diffuse the beautiful stonework is hard to beat but you’ll be sharing the moment with hundreds of other people.
 The Princess Di-style bench seat at the central hub may also be a bit too public for many.
 No problem.
 Once you have experienced the dawn moment, wander into one of the four quarters of the traditional Islamic paradise gardens, enjoying the shade as the sun strengthens, find an ornate park bench to sit on (or kneel beside) and away you go.
 Make sure you’re out of there before 10am when the tour buses from Delhi start to arrive!

 2. Romantic Paris, France

 It’s difficult to imagine how you could go wrong with a romantic weekend in Paris but, let’s face it, the weather can be unpredictable, the queues to attractions off-putting and all of us have had a distressing dining out experience where you accidentally order pigs trotters served on a bed of mustard, or slice open a sausage to release the smell of, well, poo.
 But with a bit of planning, you can pull off that perfect romantic weekend in Paris.
 Find a cosy local bistro for the romantic meal – we enjoyed Vins des Pyrenees on Rue Castex in the Bastille neighbourhood.
 Then give yourself up to the beauty of the city’s architectural riches, including Notre Dame reflected in the Seine.
 The many bridges offer perfect proposal opportunities, or the quiet little park on the point of the Ile de la Cite?

 3. Cape Town, South Africa